fernando-mc/azure-docs/articles/iot-dps/tutorial-provision-device-to-hub.md

 # Tutorial: Provision the device to an IoT hub using the Azure IoT Hub Device Provisioning Service

 In the previous tutorial, you learned how to set up a device to connect to your Device Provisioning service.
-In this tutorial, you learn how to use this service to provision your device to a single IoT hub, using auto-provisioning and **_enrollment lists_**.
+In this tutorial, you learn how to use this service to provision your device to a single IoT hub, using auto-provisioning and **_enrollment lists_** (the list of all individual or group enrollments in Azure DPS).
 This tutorial shows you how to:

 > [!div class="checklist"]
 > * Enroll the device